O.K. Corral hearing and aftermath: Participants' deaths

 Virgil Earp was ambushed on the streets of Tombstone on the evening of December 28, 1881, by hidden assailants shooting from the second story of an unfinished building.
 The wound left him without use of his left arm.
 Virgil left Tombstone for California after Morgan was killed.
 He served as the "Town Marshal," hired by the Southern Pacific Railroad, in Colton, California.
-He died of pneumonia in Goldfield, Nevada at the age of 62 in 1905, still on the job as a peace officer.
+He died of pneumonia in Goldfield, Nevada, at the age of 62 in 1905, still on the job as a peace officer.
 At the request of his long-lost daughter, Nellie Jane Bohn, Virgil's remains were buried in the River View Cemetery in Portland, Oregon.

 Johnny Behan was not re-nominated by his own party for the sheriff race in 1882 and never again worked as a lawman.
 He spent the rest of his life at various government jobs and died in Tucson of natural causes at age 67, in 1912.
 Behan was buried in Tucson's Holy Hope Cemetery.

 Wyatt Earp traveled across the western frontier from one boom town to another in the company of Josephine Marcus, working mostly as a gambler and miner, until they settled in Southern California.
 He was the last living participant of the gunfight when he died on January 13, 1929, at the age of 80 in Los Angeles of chronic cystitis.
 Josephine Earp, Wyatt's common-law wife, was of Jewish heritage.
 She had Earp's body cremated and secretly buried in the Marcus family plot at the Hills of Eternity, a Jewish cemetery in Colma, California.
 The location of his remains remained unknown to even Earp's closest living relative, George Earp, until about 1957 when the Tombstone Restoration Commission sought to have Wyatt's remains moved to Tombstone.
-Arthur King, a deputy to Earp from 1910 to 1912, finally revealed that Josephine had buried Wyatt's cremated remains in Colma, California, and the Tombstone Commission cancelled its plans to relocate his ashes.
+Arthur King, a deputy to Earp from 1910 to 1912, revealed that Josephine had buried Wyatt's cremated remains in Colma, California, and the Tombstone Commission cancelled its plans to relocate his ashes.